-You've also been WOWed by the new Wonder Woman film right?
-Those stunning scenes where Diana grows up with the Amazon race of warrior women on the hidden island of Themyscira…that was all filmed along the Amalfi Coast.
+You've also WOWed at those opening scenes of the Wonder Woman movie right?
+Those stunning shots where Diana grows up with the Amazon race of warrior women on the hidden island of Themyscira?
+That was all filmed right here along the Amalfi Coast!

 The Amalfi Coast is a UNESCO World Heritage site, consisting of 30 miles (50km) of coastline along the southern edge of Italy’s Sorrento Peninsula, in the Campania region.

 As well as the rugged scenery like those scenes of Themyscira island from Wonder Woman, there are also many small beaches, pastel-coloured fishing villages, grand villas, terraced vineyards and cliffside lemon groves.
 It's one of the top bucket list items for any traveller to Italy, especially the classy and upscale Capri Island.

 Whilst this is not a gay party destination, LGBTQ travellers looking for a romantic and stunning place for their holiday should definitely head here.
 This is our gay guide to the Amalfi Coast including best places to stay, where to go out, best restaurants and inspiration for you from some of our favourite activities here.